-A handful of people in Canada got a sneak peek of the latest Harry Potter book, but a British Columbia Supreme Court judge ordered them to keep it a secret.
+A handful of people in Canada got a sneak peak of the latest Harry Potter book, but a British Columbia Supreme Court judge ordered them to keep it a secret.

 The book was sold to 14 people who snagged a copy of J.K.
 Rowlings' much anticipated "Harry Potter and the Half-Blood Prince (search)," when it landed on shelves last Thursday at a local grocery store.

 The book, officially set for release this coming Saturday, has been shrouded in secrecy and its debut has been highly orchestrated to enable everyone -- readers, reviewers, even publishers -- to crack it open all at once.
 It's the sixth in J.K.
 Rowling's (search) seven-book fantasy series on the young wizard.

 But the store slipped up and sold 14 copies before realizing its mistake.